 Use your mirrors.
 Allow enough space between you and the vehicle ahead to give yourself an “out.”
 Mistakes cause collisions.
 In the city, 10–15 seconds is about one block.
 On the highway, 10–15 seconds is about a quarter of a mile.

-Take in the whole scene–If you only look at the middle of the road, you will miss what is happening on the side of the road and behind you.
-Scanning helps you to see:
+Take in the whole scene–If you only look at the middle of the road, you will miss what is happening on the side of the road and behind you

-- Cars and people that may be in the road by the time you reach them.
+- Cars, motorcycles, bicyclists, and people that may be in the road by the time you reach them.

 - Signs warning of problems ahead.